joshuarbholden/drum_solo_generator/README.md

      * also improve the notebook documentation!
 * translate into an open source language, like Julia  (mostly done now)
      * I'd be more than happy to have help from anyone!
-     * still need to do:  markovlatin-abc.mw, markovlatindouble-abc.mw
+     * still need to do:  markovlatin-abc.mw (may not be useful?)
 * Change the batch file into a Julia function?
 (Done but needs to be propagated to shuffle notebooks)
 * separate 8th note from 16th note styles (done?)
 * re-organize ride patterns based on rhythm and on instrumentation (done?)
 * shuffle beats (in progress)
 * ghost notes (sounding pretty good!)
+* keep improving the "trash hat" sound
+* interpolation between styles
 * extensions